Martin Niemöller: Later life and death

 In 1947, Niemöller was denied Nazi victim status.
-According to Lammersdorf, there had been some attempts to whitewash his past, which were soon followed by harsh criticism because of his role as an NSDAP supporter and his attitude toward Jews.
-Niemöller himself never denied his own guilt in the time of the Nazi regime.
+Niemöller himself acknowledged his guilt.
 In 1959, he was asked about his former attitude toward Jews by Alfred Wiener, a Jewish researcher into racism and war crimes committed by the Nazi regime.
 In a letter to Wiener, Niemöller stated that his eight-year imprisonment by the Nazis became the turning point in his life, after which he viewed things differently.
+He went on tour around the world to condemn the Nazi cause and educate people about why it is important to protect human rights.

 Niemöller was president of the Protestant Church in Hesse and Nassau from 1947 to 1961.
 He was one of the initiators of the Stuttgart Declaration of Guilt, signed by leading figures in the German Protestant churches.
 The document acknowledged that the churches had not done enough to resist the Nazis.

 Under the impact of a meeting with Otto Hahn (referred to as the "father of nuclear chemistry") in July 1954, Niemöller became an ardent pacifist and campaigner for nuclear disarmament.
 He was soon a leading figure in the post-war German peace movement and was even brought to court in 1959 because he had spoken about the military in a very unflattering way.
 His visit to North Vietnam's communist ruler Ho Chi Minh at the height of the Vietnam War caused an uproar.
 Niemöller also took active part in protests against the Vietnam War and the NATO Double-Track Decision.

+He was one of the signatories of the agreement to convene a convention for drafting a world constitution.
+As a result, for the first time in human history, a World Constituent Assembly convened to draft and adopt a Constitution for the Federation of Earth.

 In 1961, he became president of the World Council of Churches.
 He was awarded the Lenin Peace Prize in December 1966.

 He gave a sermon at the 30 April 1967 dedication of a Protestant "Church of Atonement" in the former Dachau concentration camp, which in 1965 had been partially restored as a memorial site.

 Niemöller died at Wiesbaden, West Germany, on 6 March 1984, at the age of 92.